What’s Happening in…WORSHIP

-And, of course, every Tuesday at 5:30pm there is Touchstone Tuesday Potluck – bring a dish or a kid!
-This program is facilitated by Lizzy Utterback and Owen Ott who took it on after Susan Verner and Rev. Sydney.
+And, of course, the first Tuesday of every month at 5:30pm there is Touchstone Tuesday Potluck – bring a dish or a kid!
+This program has been facilitated by Earth Equity Food Project, Lizzy Utterback and Owen Ott, who took it on after Susan Verner and Rev. Sydney.

 UUCE is known in the community for its involvement in service and justice projects.
 Here where intersections meet, the vision is upheld: that arc of the universe, though long, bends toward justice.
 Alphabetically speaking,

-~Interweave, the UU GLBTQ support and social group
+~Interweave, a UU GLBTQ support and social group

 ~ UU Voices for Justice, the Oregon-wide coordinated justice project